-The study team should include appropriate members of the stakeholder community (e.g., CFT, FIT, sponsoring command/organization, other Air Force commands and agencies, combatant commands, Army, Navy and Marines, DoD, Joint Staff, and civilian government agencies).
-The study team should determine which key stakeholders should have membership in any of the special groups that may be formed for the CBA (the special groups are discussed in the next section).
+The study team should include appropriate members of the stakeholder community such as CDT, sponsoring command/organization, other Air Force commands and agencies, COCOMs, Army, Navy and Marines, DoD, Joint Staff, and civilian government agencies.
+The study team should determine which key stakeholders should have membership in any of the special groups that may be formed for the CBA.
 OAS can assist the study team in identifying the stakeholder community.
 The stakeholder community should be involved as early as possible, preferably before development of the study plan.